 Image showing how oat flour is made: place oats in the blender; process until oats are pulverized into flour.

-1. Place old-fashioned or quick oats in a food processor or small blender jar.
+1. Add old-fashioned or quick oats to a food processor or small blender.

 Process shots: images of all the ingredients being added to a bowl and mixed together and transferred to a prepared pan and baked

-• Put parchment paper in the pan with extra hanging off the sides.
-This makes it easy to lift out the brownies and cut them on a board.
+• Line the pan with parchment, leaving extra hanging over the sides to easily lift out and cut the brownies.

 Close-up view of Applesauce Brownies